A Geometric Heat-Flow Theory of Lagrangian Coherent Structures: Advection--Diffusion in Eulerian and Lagrangian Frames

-\Cref{eq:selfadjoint} shows that time-dependence enters the weak formulation of $\Delta_{g(t),\mu(t)}$ only through the dual metric/diffusion tensor $g(t)^{-1}$, and not through the measure $\mu$; cf.~also \cite[Eq.~(3)]{Thiffeault2003}.
-For this reason, we henceforth omit the measure in the notation of the generalized Laplace--Beltrami operator.
+We see that time dependence enters the definition of $\Delta_{g(t),\mathrm{d}x}$ only through the pullback metric/diffusion tensor field, the physical volume $\mathrm{d}x$ remains unaltered.
+For this reason, we henceforth omit the measure in the notation of the Laplace operator.